Table of Contents

 This is an unprecedented case I've seen on the forum.
 In general, even though the NTFS file system is not supported by Mac, you can still access the drive in read-only mode.
 If "mac can't read BTFS" happens, it's better to resort to third-party software or other manual ways.
 Here in this article, you can get straightforward methods to enable read and write support on NTFS formatted external drive.

 The Answer is YES.
 Mac is able to read the NTFS drive but not allow to write on it.
 Some users ever said their device isn't allowed to read NTFS drive, which may cause by your wipe operation on mac.
 If you have faced such a problem, the best advice is to use paid software to achieve read and write.
 Surely you can see apple native methods, but these are less reliable than the third-party software.

-Two ways to enable read and write NTFS:
+Three ways to enable read and write NTFS:

 If you want a direct way to edit your external device with the NTFS file system, there is a top-notch software you can use - EaseUS NTFS for Mac.
 To automatically read and write NTFS external drive on Mac, you can download this tool right now:

 See what EaseUS NTFS Can Do for You:

 Step 1.
 Launch and activate EaseUS NTFS for Mac.
 Click "I already have a license" to unlock this software.